Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: Experiments

 \section{Experiments}

-In contrast to the results obtained in Sim Ciao, experiments conducted in Sim Epinions and Sim Filmtrust often exhibit positive IoIP.
-We attribute this phenomenon to the lower social edge density within Epinions and Filmtrust, which consequently leads to lower edge density among users within the target user group.
-This experimental observation also conveniently corroborates the insight from the target user group adjustment study ---constructing a group where there are fewer social edges between users within the group will lead to a lower negative impact produced in the group and achieve better steering performance.
+In contrast to the results obtained on Sim Ciao, experiments conducted in Sim Epinions and Sim Filmtrust (shown in Figure \ref{fig:epi_beta_ana_ef}, Figure \ref{fig:epi_threshold_ana_ef}, and Figure \ref{fig:epi_population_ana_ef}) often exhibit positive IoIP.
+We attribute this phenomenon to the lower social edge density within Epinions and Filmtrust, which consequently leads to lower edge density among users within the target user group and a weaker negative influence propagated among users within the target group through the social network.
+This experimental observation also conveniently corroborates the insight from the target user group adjustment study --- constructing a group where there are fewer social edges between users within the group will lead to a lower negative impact produced in the group and achieve better steering performance.